APSIS-ANALYSIS/PERIGEE/README.md

 ```sh
 CMake ~/PERIGEE/examples/transport/ -DCMAKE_BUILD_TYPE=Release
 ```
 Now the value of `CMAKE_BUILD_TYPE` is set to `Release`.
 The code will be compiled in the optimized mode.
 For more information about the compiler, please refer to [this](https://stackoverflow.com/questions/48754619/what-are-cmake-build-type-debug-release-relwithdebinfo-and-minsizerel/48755129).
 Of course, a fully optimized code requires that your external libraries, especially PETSc, are compiled in the optimized mode also.
-Refer to the [advanced guide](docs/install-advanced.md) to learn how to build libraries in a release mode.
+Refer to the [advanced guide](docs/install-advanced.md) for more info on building libraries in a release mode.
 After CMake generates the Makefile for you, you just need to run the following command to compile the source code.
 ```sh
 make
 ```